 Deadline for submission: 25 August 2014

-As part of TDR’s focus on improving maternal and childhood health, research teams from African research institutions are invited to submit Letters of Interest (LoI) to undertake a prospective study to investigate the aetiologies of serious infection in young infants in rural areas of Africa.
-Under this call, two different research teams are expected to be selected for funding for a maximum amount of US$ 140 000 each.
+As part of TDR’s focus on improving maternal and childhood health, research teams from African research institutions were invited to submit Letters of Interest (LoI) to undertake a prospective study to investigate the aetiologies of serious infection in young infants in rural areas of Africa.
+We received 47 applications from 14 different African countries.
+The applications are being reviewed by an external scientific working group that will evaluate the applications submitted based on scientific merit, relevance to the call and feasibility.
+The review process is expected to be completed by end of October, when two research teams are expected to be selected for funding for a maximum amount of US$ 140 000 each.

 Call for implementation research